zoome0215/predictBO/README.md

 you need to have this trained at least 100,000 times to see a good progress (still not enough, I think).

+## Restart from the saved AI
+Go to tensorflow folder,
+and run `makeAI-tf.py`, but this time make sure to turn `cont_learn` to `= True` at line `23` if you want to continue from the AI that is made previously.

+## Backtesting

+Backtest can be done using `tensorflow/backtest.py`.
+Just run it and it should output how much you have profitted if you traded in whatever years you specified.

+## Trying it on demotrade

+You can run `demotrade_tf.py` to test the AI on the real trading website (it is a demo trade from high-low Australia).

 Enjoy.

 ### sklearn version is obsolete.